bogdan-ciulei/movie_booker/README.md

 3)	Both:
 Copy movies.json from project root to output folder for testing

+## Docker

+Asumming Docker is properly set up, run
+>		docker compose up
+from within the repo

 ## Code description

 IMovieBooker.hpp - interface for a bookings manager